prettygood236/prettygood236.github.io/_posts/Study/Data Structures and Algorithms/2022-02-19-fundamentals-of-algorithms.md

 ### 2.1 What is Implementation?

-Implementation is **the process of converting an algorithm in your head into source code.**
+Implementation is <span style='background-color: #FFF190; font-size:1.1em'>*the process of converting an algorithm in your head into source code.*</span>

 Example of implementation type problem is:
 - The algorithm is simple, but the code becomes excessively long.